Cleaning sponges are the staple things in our homes these days.

 Without these cleaning materials, we cannot imagine completing our chores successfully in the bathroom, kitchen, dining room, and various parts at home.

-The hard truth is, you can only keep these areas in tip-top shape if you make a habit to clean them regularly.
+The hard truth is, that you can only keep these areas in tip-top shape if you make a habit to clean them regularly.

 While you cannot completely ignore these cleaning tasks, there are products like “cleaning sponges” that can make your job much easier.